dannyedel/dspdfviewer/installation/debian.md

 `dspdfviewer` is included in `jessie-backports`.
-Information on what `backports` is and how to use it is found on [backports instructions], but to get started, try these commands:
+Information on what `backports` is and how to use it is found on [backports instructions], but to get started, try these commands (make sure to replace *ftp.de.debian.org* with your preferred debian mirror!)

 <div class="root">
 {% highlight bash %}
 # Activate jessie-backports
-tee -a /etc/apt/sources.list.d/jessie-backports.list <<< "deb http://httpredir.debian.org/debian jessie-backports main"
+tee -a /etc/apt/sources.list.d/jessie-backports.list <<< "deb http://ftp.de.debian.org/debian jessie-backports main"
 apt-get update

 # Install dspdfviewer
 apt-get install dspdfviewer
 {% endhighlight %}